HeadGAN: One-shot Neural Head Synthesis and Editing: Methodology

-\textbf{Rendering network $R$.} At the core of our generator, the rendering network aims to translate the 3D face representation $\textbf{x}_{t-k:t}$ into a photo-realistic image $\tilde{\textbf{y}}_{t}$ of the source person.
+\textbf{Rendering network $R$.} At the core of our Generator, the rendering network aims to translate the 3D face representation $\textbf{x}_{t-k:t}$ into a photo-realistic image $\tilde{\textbf{y}}_{t}$ of the source.
 This is achieved with the assistance of high quality audio features $\textbf{h}^{(a)}_t$ and visual feature maps $\bar{\textbf{h}}^{(1)}_{t}, \bar{\textbf{h}}^{(2)}_{t}, \bar{\textbf{h}}^{(3)}_{t}$.
 First, an encoder receives $\textbf{x}_{t-k:t}$ as input and applies a sequence of convolutional layers with down-sampling.
-Then, a decoder consisting of alternating SPADE \cite{park2019SPADE} and AdaIN \cite{adain} blocks generates the desired frame $\tilde{\textbf{y}}_{t}$.
-The adaptive instance normalisation layers enable injecting 2D visual features maps and 1D audio features into the rendering network, in order to drive the generative process.
-As opposed to the original work on SPADE \cite{park2019SPADE}, where the conditional input of SPADE layers is the same segmentation map down-sampled to match the spatial size of each layer, we capitalise on visual feature maps of multiple spatial scales $\bar{\textbf{h}}^{(1)}_{t}, \bar{\textbf{h}}^{(2)}_{t}, \bar{\textbf{h}}^{(3)}_{t}$, $\bar{\textbf{y}}_t^{ref}$ as conditional input to SPADE blocks.
-On the contrary, we pass the same audio feature vector $\textbf{h}^{(a)}_{t}$ to AdaIn blocks of all spatial scales.
-The decoder is equipped with PixelShuffle \cite{pixelshuffle} layers for up-sampling, which contributes to the quality of generated samples.
+Then, a decoder consisting of alternating SPADE \cite{park2019SPADE} and AdaIN \cite{adain} layers generates the desired frame $\tilde{\textbf{y}}_{t}$.
+These adaptive normalisation layers enable injecting 2D visual feature maps into the rendering network through SPADE blocks, as well as 1D audio features through AdaIN blocks.
+As opposed to the original work on SPADE \cite{park2019SPADE}, where the conditional input of all SPADE layers is the same segmentation map down-sampled to match the spatial size of each layer, we capitalise on visual feature maps of multiple spatial scales $\bar{\textbf{h}}^{(1)}_{t}, \bar{\textbf{h}}^{(2)}_{t}, \bar{\textbf{h}}^{(3)}_{t}$, $\bar{\textbf{y}}_t^{ref}$ as modulation inputs to SPADE blocks.
+On the contrary, we pass the same audio feature vector $\textbf{h}^{(a)}_{t}$ to AdaIN blocks of all spatial scales.
+The decoder is further equipped with PixelShuffle layers \cite{pixelshuffle} for up-sampling, which contribute to the quality of generated samples.